 Hangovers are never fun.
-Especially tequila hang overs, which we all know are the kind of hangovers that feel like an ice pick has been driven into your skull over one eye, because we all know that the really choice hangovers are always asymmetrical.
-Nothing is actually fun while being hungover, but some activities are worse than others.
+Especially tequila hangovers, which we all know are the kind of hangovers that feel like an ice pick has been driven into your skull over one eye because we all know that hangovers are always asymmetrical.
+Nothing is fun while being hungover, but some activities are worse than others.
 Sitting in the shower, for example, is bearable.
 So is watching a Will Ferrell marathon with occasional deliveries of fried foods.
 On the opposite end of the spectrum, somewhere around “manual labor” and “being anywhere near a group of teenage girls during a Justin Bieber sighting” (the shrieking!) is getting on a plane.
-And past those, in the hung over twilight zone where only Keith Richards dare tread, is my least favorite hungover adventure ever: racing across Mexico City to try and catch, and then board, an Interjet plane.
+And past those, in the hungover twilight zone where only Keith Richards dare tread, is my least favorite hungover adventure ever: racing across Mexico City to try and catch and then board an Interjet plane.
 All I can say is thank god for Mexico’s Interjet flights.

 The cab ride was brutal in its own right.
-I half wanted to just miss the flight, curl up in a ball, and deal with the world in the AM.
-But that wasn’t really an option.
+I half wanted to miss the flight, curl up in a ball, and deal with the world in the AM.
+But that wasn’t an option.
 I had to catch the flight to glamorous Acapulco if I wanted to be able to stay there.
-I had booked my flight with Interjet, a family owned Mexican airline.
-The concept of flying with a “family airline” was a little harrowing, especially one that had only been formed a few years ago, but clearly big American Airlines aren’t exactly knocking it out of the park right now.
+I had booked my flight with Interjet, a family-owned Mexican airline.
+The concept of flying with a “family airline” was a little harrowing, especially one that had only been formed a few years ago.
+Still, big American Airlines aren’t exactly knocking it out of the park right now.

 I got out of the cab at the airport.
-My taxi guy was nice enough to get my bag for me while I leaned over the sidewalk and prayed I didn’t vomit.
-My Spanish isn’t great, but I got that he wished me good luck.
+My taxi guy was nice enough to get my bag while I leaned over the sidewalk and prayed I didn’t vomit.
+My Spanish isn’t excellent, but I got that he wished me good luck.
 I thanked him.
 I looked at my watch.
 I had ten minutes.
 I picked up my bag and started to run.
 I immediately stopped.
 I took a deep breath.
 I wanted the tequila devil out of me, but I didn’t have time for a proper exorcism.
-The flight was only forty-five minutes, which seemed like an eternity at the time.
+The flight was only forty-five minutes, which seemed like an eternity.

 I had forty minutes left.
 I started to run again to the Interjet check-in desk.